abilian/lewaf/tests/ADMIN_PATH_BLOCKING_TESTS.md

 ## Integration Points

 ### Starlette Middleware
-The E2E tests use the Starlette middleware (`lewaf.integrations.starlette.CorazaMiddleware`):
+The E2E tests use the Starlette middleware (`lewaf.integrations.starlette.LeWAFMiddleware`):

 **Key Behaviors**:
 - REQUEST_URI contains only the path (no query string)